 With an ongoing trade war, tensions rising in the South China Sea, and the growing esteem of President Xi Jinping, China has been the subject of a significant amount of our twenty four hour news cycle.
 If, like me, you’ve subjected yourself to any of it then let me be the first to say: I’m sorry.
 Also, you’ve been lied to.

 The resignation of Raul Castro is, of course, bittersweet for the people of Cuba.
 Elected president in 2008, Castro has stepped down at age 86 to make way for a new generation of leaders.
 Cuba has been led by its revolutionary heroes since 1959.
-The new president, Miguel Díaz-Canel, has big shoes to fill but seems more than able to lead Cuba into modernity.
+The new president, Miguel Díaz-Canel, has big shoes to fill but is anxiously awaited by a young and vibrant nation.